CollectionBuilder/ala-demo/README.md

 The digital objects described by the metadata (including image files, pdfs, and mp3s) are already in this repository (in the `objects` directory), so you don't need to upload them.

 Two demo metadata sets are available for use as you're learning.
-Both are drawn from the following University of Idaho digital collection:
+Both are drawn from the following University of Idaho digital collections:
 - [Psychiana Digital Collection](https://www.lib.uidaho.edu/digital/psychiana/)
 - [Carleton Watkins Mine Interiors Collection](https://www.lib.uidaho.edu/digital/watkins/)